 Even though I still had a story to write and get on the feeds (in my business: time is money), I wanted to get this girl something to eat.
 The algorithm, I’d written to steal Brian’s BurgerKing story, had narrowed my search parameters down to a city block on the mid levels of St. Louis.
 The block was thirteen stories high and not in any kind of standard shape.
 It looked like it had grown up around a few profitable businesses, but most of the fronts on the block were vacant now.
 I found a place to park and we began searching on foot.
 I joked that I felt like Velma and the kid responded with a pretty good Scooby Doo impression.
 Her imitation was helped by the fact that she ate food from every dispenser we passed too.

 We had only been searching for less than an hour when the kid commented, “Feels like I’m in a Harry Potter movie.”
 She was scrolling through the menu of a CinnaBon.

 “What?”
-I had to remember to give the kid credit later.
-Not many people knew about those movies.
+I had to remember to give the kid credit later for getting that clue.
+Not many people knew about those Harry Potter movies anymore.
 Right now, the kid had directed my attention to the order pad.